jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+21-02-2023 Only a meeting

+So I arrived at work really tired and jumped into a meeting almost immediately.
+Despite that going great - Pierre really liked the ideas I had and I disapproved of all his quick solutions - I was super sleepy when I went back to my office.
+I took like an hour nap and then I still felt really tired, so I just decided to write a bunch of email, summarize the meeting and take the afternoon off.

+20-02-2023 LaTeX templates and some ridiculous sequence

+I might have missed some blogs previously, I'm very sorry for that, but there are days when I really don't feel like writing.
+Today might also be one of those days since I wanted to come back home to watch something, but hey, I'll do a little bit of writing anyways.

+I was messing around with LaTeX templates today!
+And they're great, I got most of the stuff set up, which feels awesome.
+I just need a fancy script that'll let me use them without searching or anything like that.
+Just to make it the most convinient possible for the future.
+And then I can maybe even share it.

+I also was trying to count some length of pessymistically long regular expressions and... well, for the first part, they can get very long compared to automata, but that's not the interesting part.
+The interesting part is some sequence I got is some absurd sequence that neither behaves like a polynomial neither as an exponential one and it has a very nice pretty and short definition.
+I looked at it for like an hour, because first I miscalculated it and after I corrected my mistake, I put it into google while mistyping one of the numbers, so it wouldn't give me what it is back.
+Not that this sequence is particularly popular or well-known.
+Which is what makes it really strange and exciting :D

 16-02-2023 Productive morning and terrible papers

 Surely you've had the feeling of waking up feeling tired,